techmaharaj/scalekit-guide/docs/single-sign-on/quickstart-sso.md

 # SSO Quick Start

-Scalekit’s SSO solution is compatible with any Identity Provider that supports SAML (Security Assertion Markup Language) or OIDC (OpenID Connect) protocols, adhering to the OAuth 2.0 framework.
-This setup abstracts the complex authentication interactions between various IdPs, providing a streamlined user authentication process across different platforms.
+This step-by-step guide will help you implement enterprise-grade Single Sign-On (SSO) in your application through Scalekit’s intuitive APIs.

-Scalekit acts as federated authentication middleware between your application and your enterprise customers’ identity provider technologies.
-Scalekit eliminates the hassle of integrating with these Identity Providers and handling authentication protocols like SAML, OIDC, or OAuth 2.
-You can integrate with Scalekit in a few hours and enable SSO-based authentication in your application.
+Scalekit facilitates seamless integration between your application and a multitude of Identity Providers (IdPs) supporting SAML or OIDC protocols.
+Acting as an authentication middleware, Scalekit abstracts the complexities associated with SAML, OIDC, and OAuth 2.0, enabling you to focus on delivering a top-notch user experience.

 <figure>![How Scalekit works](SSO%20Quick%20Start%204e17d8bce9ab46c0a604aaf82da33187/How_Scalekit_connects_(1).png)
 <figcaption>How Scalekit works</figcaption></figure>

 ## What you'll build

-By the end of this guide, you would implement Enterprise SSO in your application through Scalekit APIs.
+By following this guide, you’ll implement an SSO solution that simplifies your user authentication process and securely connects to customers' IdPs.

 The sequence diagram below explains the SSO workflow between your application, Scalekit, and identity providers in your customers organizations.